Jules Rabin: Upland Bakers (1978—2002)

-Their bread is made only from flour, salt, water, and a sourdough starter; no eggs, milk, or fat are used.
+Their bread was made from only flour, salt, water, and a sourdough starter; no eggs, milk, or fat are used.
 They use unbleached white bread flour and milled rye or wheat flour.
-Their wheat bread uses whole grain and is organic.
+Their wheat bread used whole grain and was organic.
 The dough is naturally leavened.
-They used to work 40-hour work weeks with the couple sharing many of the tasks.
-Without plumbing, they needed to bring in water for the dough and wood for the oven.
-A typical week would find them producing 350 pounds of bread two days a week, preheating the oven on Tuesday, and baking on Wednesday and Thursday.
+They used to work 40-hour work weeks with the couple sharing many of the tasks, having no plumbing for water and stoking the oven for the wood fire.
+A typical week would find them producing 350 pounds of bread two days a week, heating the oven on Tuesday, and baking on Wednesday and Thursday.
 They would begin by baking ten loaves at a time early in the day, moving to forty by the end of the day.
 This would produce about 250 loaves for each day, with distribution and sales at stores in Plainfield and Montpelier, on Thursday and Friday.
 Chef Michel LeBorgne used Upland Bakers sourdough in dishes at the New England Culinary Institute.
 One dish called for serving it with local goat cheese produced in Brookfield.

 The Rabins ran their business lean and simple, keeping costs down with no rent to pay for a storefront and without selling at retail.
 In addition, market demand for their product was higher than what they could supply.
 Many of their neighbors helped to deliver the product to stores saving them money on delivery.
 In 1987, The New York Times pointed to Upland Bakers as one of the major contributors to the then-ongoing renaissance of rustic bread in the United States.
 In 1997, Rabin described his motivation in keeping the business small, local, and community focused: "Down familiar roads, five, ten, twenty miles away, live the various people who eat our bread.
 Two hundred times a day or so, our bread shows up on different tables.
 The bread has made the life of this jumble of hills and valleys a thread more convivial."
 The Rabins retired from baking in 2002.
 In 2014, Rabin, his wife, and daughter revived their business and began selling bread on Fridays at the Plainfield Farmers Market.